OElhwry/Emplorio/README.md

 ## The problem

-Serious job hunters fill the same 20 fields — name, email, phone, work authorisation, previous roles, EEO questions — across 10+ applications a day.
+Serious job hunters fill the same 20 fields, name, email, phone, work authorisation, previous roles, EEO questions, across 10+ applications a day.
 Each one takes 20–40 minutes of copy-paste tedium, *before* writing a custom cover letter or reshaping the CV.
 Applying to 100 roles costs 40+ hours of pure form-filling.

 ## The solution

 A Chrome extension that knows your profile and fills any job application form on detection, plus a small sync service that keeps your profile, applications, and AI drafts in step across devices.
-The LLM (Claude) is grounded in your real CV — it rewrites and emphasises; it never invents.
+The LLM (Claude) is grounded in your real CV, it rewrites and emphasises; it never invents.

 ---